ZhianMai/Multi-threading-in-Java/README.md

 As an explicit lock, ReentrantLock does not use heavyweight lock.

+#### 3.7.8 Optimistic Lock vs. Pessimistic Lock
+<i>Pessimistic Lock</i> considers that threads entering critical section are not "reliable", so it allows only
+one thread to enter critical section exclusively and blocks other threads.
+It has a high performance overhead in multithreading task.
+Java built-in object lock and ReeentrantLock are pessimistic lock.

+<i>Optimistic Lock</i> uses loosely policy that using version record to track the shared variable status when reading
+or writing it to ensure its atomicity.
+It allows multiple threads to read at the same time.
+ReentrantReadWriteLock is an optimistic lock.

+For implementation of ReentrantReadWriteLock, check out my Thread-safe linked list & hash map repo :link:[link](https://github.com/ZhianMai/Thread-safe-LinkedList-Hashmap)

-## 5. Demos of Using Multi-threading
+## 5. Demos of Using Multithreading

 ### 5.1 Matrix Multiplication :link:[link](src/johnston/thread/demo/multi_threading/MatrixMultiplication.java)
 Matrix multiplication is a computationally heavy task.
-Using multi-threading to calculate matrix multiplication is 4X faster than single-threaded.
+Using multithreading to calculate matrix multiplication is 4X faster than single-threaded.
 This demo uses thread pool to create worker threads.

 User can define the CPU core amount and thread amount.
 The thread amount is how many working threads will be